TheoIsMyNameo/hello-world/README.md

 # hello-world
 My first github repository.
 The programming classsic: Hello World.

-I am editing the readme file so that I can see the difference bewteen branches.
+I am editing the readme file so that I can see the difference between branches.

 Ooga booga meet tweet.